-- Select, in consultation with the instructor, a suitable topic for a substantial senior paper/thesis/project.
-Follow the guidelines from the document "Finding a Senior Project Topic." - Make a short oral presentation of a topic proposal.
-(This is analogous to the professional mathematician choosing a research area.
-Presenting a proposal is common in industry and government and when seeking grants.
-In academia, early stages of a research project are sometimes presented in department colloquia or at meetings.
-Graduate students also make oral thesis proposals.) - Research: Thoroughly digest the paper(s) selected for the project.
+- Research: Thoroughly digest the paper(s) or solve the problem selected for the project.
 This amounts to making a thorough set of informal notes containing the definitions and proofs, with all the details filled in.
 These notes are absolutely critical and indispensable.
 (Corresponds to the professional mathematician doing research.) - Select a journal for publication and consult its guidelines for authors: In our class, there is no journal to choose, but we have "Guidelines for Authors of Senior Papers," listed at the end of this syllabus. - Writing the paper: Work on the paper/thesis/project all term giving the instructor and peers multiple opportunities to respond to drafts.
 Write drafts by hand or using a word processor, but writing formulas by hand as necessary.
 At the draft stage, avoid wasting time on appearance, save that for the final version.
 Your final paper in Winter term must be submitted in LaTeX.
 It must be emphasized that you are not to simply paraphrasing the source material.
 The drafts and the paper you write must be your own work, and must differ substantially in style from the source material.
 Any other approach is plagiarism. - Reporting: At each weekly meeting, submit a written work log, summarizing times worked and what was accomplished during each work period.
 Enhanced reports also include questions, comments, ah-ha moments and so forth.
+You will be expected to come to the meeting prepared to orally summarize your work for the week and give reports on any difficulties or triumphs experienced during the week.
 Such reports are a common practice in some jobs and for some grant funded work.
 Here they count as part of the grade.
 A minimum of 6 hours per week is expected, but that will not be sufficient for most weeks. - On-going Feedback: Each week, beginning with week 5, you should submit a draft of a significant portion of the project.
 Keep all drafts, revisions, copies of my feedback, etc. in a large folder.
 Submit the folder and its entire contents each week.
 If you do not submit a significant amount of work each week, your grade on the project will be reduced.
-(This corresponds to the professional mathematician doing self-review of the paper or circulating it amongst colleagues for comment.)

-- Submitting your final paper: After that lengthy process of writing and review, you will submit the paper at the end of this term.
+(This corresponds to the professional mathematician doing self-review of the paper or circulating it amongst colleagues for comment.) - Submitting your final paper: After that lengthy process of writing and review, you will submit the paper at the end of this term.
 Then, in the jargon of scholarly publication, it will be "refereed."
 The version you submit should be one which you think needs no more work. - The referee (in our case, the instructor) will review the paper.
 The referee's report will be either - accept the paper as is (rare), - accept the paper subject to revision (during Spring term), or - reject the paper (and not pass the course).